ChonHinT/Group_6_Assignment_2/README.txt

 1. admin password no restriction (admin password can be password, may fix it similar to user registration, using strong password)
 2. two-factor authentication
 3. restrict limit of attempt (done) (I was using django-axes package.
 I set the failed attempted to 5, so if the user gave the wrong password more than 5 times, it then blocked up the user, it can avoid Brute force attack) (Calvin)
-4. try to deploy reCAPTCHA
+4. try to deploy reCAPTCHA (done Calvin)

 -----------------------------------------------------------------